witeknatalia/payment-test/README.md

 6. To run tests with preview `npx cypress open`

 #Remarks:
 Additionally, GitHub Actions is set up.
 It will be run after the open or reopen pull request.
-One of the tests is failing because I've checked if it works correctly.